 For me, this would be long walks in nature, so I make sure I take time off in nature for a long walk (that doesn’t necessarily turn into a strenuous hike).

 In a city, take a walk along the river or a day trip to nearby rice fields or rolling hills.
 It’ll help add calm.

 One Week Transylvania Itinerary + costs and advice for your trip to Romania!

 Take a guide-book or download an informative blog post offline

-When exploring a tourist destination alone, I often find I can explore an attraction much, much quicker when than when I go with others.
+When exploring a tourist destination alone, I often find I can explore an attraction much quicker than when I go with others.
 Take some information about the history or culture of the destination, find a bench or cafe on location and take in the information.
-Not only will you learn something, but you’ll end up feeling more ‘solidified’ in the place (sometimes long-term solo travel can feel like floating!)
+Not only will you learn something, but you’ll also feel more ‘solidified’ in the place (sometimes, long-term solo travel can feel like floating!)

 Take time for yourself

 This sounds odd when you’re already travelling solo!
 But most of your time on the road is for the place, not *you*.
 Need to take two days to sit in nice cafes journalling?
 Do it!
 Need to find a hotel with a bathtub so you can steam and pamper yourself all morning?
 Do it!
 Need a day bingeing sappy movies?
 Do it!
 In fact, you’d probably be surprised by how many people will join you for a relaxing movie day, especially during monsoon season.